Tuition fees for non-EU/EEA Nationals

 prove this by the means of a bank statement.

-ArtEZ will use the financial guarantee to pay your tuition fees (7.500 Euro or 2.500 Euro if you were awarded an ArtEZ Scholarship) and to cover the costs of application for entry visa and residence permit (317 Euro) and health insurance (472 Euro).
+ArtEZ will use the financial guarantee to pay your tuition fees and to cover the costs of application for entry visa and residence permit (317 Euro) and health insurance (472 Euro).

 When you have opened your Dutch bank account, ArtEZ will transfer the remainder of your financial guarantee to this account.
 Accordingly, you can use the remainder to cover your living expenses and insurance.